Newell Brands Inc. (NWL) Just Got Our Attention

 Sponsored

-NWL currently public float of 423.04M and currently shorts hold a 3.22% ratio of that float.
-Today, the average trading volume of NWL was 3.14M shares.
+The average price from analysts is $28.80, which is $4.03 above the current price.
+NWL currently public float of 423.04M and currently shorts hold a 3.15% ratio of that float.
+Today, the average trading volume of NWL was 3.44M shares.

 NWL’s Market Performance

-NWL stocks went down by -7.26% for the week, with a monthly drop of -7.42% and a quarterly performance of -10.15%, while its annual performance rate touched -18.37%.
-The volatility ratio for the week stands at 3.43% while the volatility levels for the past 30 days are set at 2.81% for Newell Brands Inc..
-The simple moving average for the period of the last 20 days is -8.50% for NWL stocks with a simple moving average of -14.25% for the last 200 days.
+NWL stocks went up by 14.35% for the week, with a monthly jump of 4.10% and a quarterly performance of 0.25%, while its annual performance rate touched 0.83%.
+The volatility ratio for the week stands at 5.17% while the volatility levels for the past 30 days are set at 3.62% for Newell Brands Inc..
+The simple moving average for the period of the last 20 days is 5.89% for NWL stocks with a simple moving average of -1.48% for the last 200 days.

 Analysts’ Opinion of NWL